cabralpinto/typescript-yaml-plugin/README.md

 - This plugin uses the [`yaml`](https://www.npmjs.com/package/yaml) package under the hood.
 Supported features and limitations are fully inherited from that library.
 - This plugin is **only for editor support** (autocomplete and type-checking).
 It does **not** make `.yaml` files work at runtime.
 To actually be able to import YAML files in your running code, you’ll need to pair this with a runtime plugin that handles `.yaml` files like [`bun-plugin-yaml`](https://www.npmjs.com/package/bun-plugin-yaml) or [`vite-plugin-yaml`](https://www.npmjs.com/package/vite-plugin-yaml), depending on your runtime.
+- This plugin was inspired by [`typescript-plugin-yaml`](https://github.com/await-ovo/typescript-plugin-yaml), which is no longer maintained and does not support TypeScript 5+.

 ## Contributing